dorneanu/roam/content/books/exercised.md

 > the anthropologist **Gordon Hewes** documented more than a hundred postures that
 > humans from 480 different cultures adopt when they sit without a chair.

+## Longetivity {#longetivity}

+### 234 {#234}

+> A related driver of senescence is **mitochondrial dysfunction**.
+Mitochondria are
+> the tiny power plants in cells that burn fuel with oxygen to generate energy
+> (ATP).
+Cells in energy-hungry organs like muscles, the liver, and the brain can
+> have thousands of mitochondria.
+Because mitochondria have their own DNA, they
+> also play a role in regulating cell function, and they produce proteins that
+> help protect against diseases like diabetes and cancer.
+>
+> Mitochondria, however, burn oxygen, creating reactive oxygen species that,
+> unchecked, cause self-inflicted damage.
+When mitochondria cease to function
+> properly or dwindle in number, they cause senescence and illness.

+### 235 {#235}

+On epigenetic modifications:

+> Over time, tiny molecules glue themselves to the DNA in cells.
+These so-called epigenetic (on top of the genome) modifications can affect which genes are expressed in particular cells.
+>
+> Because environmental factors like diet, stress, and exercise partly influence epigenetic modifications, the older we are, the more of them we accumulate.
+>
+> Most epigenetic modifications are harmless, but the more you have for a given age, the higher your risk of dying.
+>
+> Other forms of senescence include cells losing the ability to recycle damaged proteins, inadequately sensing and acquiring nutrients, and (less likely) being unable to divide because the little caps (telomeres) that protect the ends of chromosomes from unraveling have become too short.

 ## <span class="org-todo todo TODO">TODO</span> Notes {#notes}